In this article

 - Sample Builds

 Ojamas are an archetype used by Chazz Princeton in Yugioh GX along with the Armed Dragon LV monsters and the VWXYZ machine monsters (V-Tiger Jet, W-Wing Catapult,X-Head Cannon, Y-Dragon Head, Z-Metal Tank, and the respective contact fusions).
-For years these archetypes had no synergy but thanks to the cards Ojamatch and Ojamassimilation they make quite a functional deck in Duel Links using Ojamas, Armed Dragons, and the XYZ machine monsters.
+For years these archetypes had no synergy but thanks to the cards Ojamatch and Ojamassimilation they make quite a functional deck in Duel Links using Ojamas, Armed Dragons, possibly the XYZ machine monsters, and possibly Junk Synchron.

 Their playstyle can vary but for this guide the Ojamas are used for their search power via Ojama Blue and for their ties to the Armed Dragon LV monsters (via Ojamatch)/XYZ machine monsters (via Ojamassimilation).